 sudo apt update && sudo apt upgrade

-This command will update your Ubuntu system packages and ensure you have installed the latest versions.
+Running this command updates your Ubuntu system packages and ensures you have the latest versions installed.

 sudo dpkg --add-architecture i386